abdulaziz90/recs-xgboost/README.md

 5. **Evaluates** model performance (RMSE, feature importance, SHAP)
 6. **Serves** batch predictions via a Flask HTTP API

-By following these steps, you’ll gain hands‑on experience in data processing, feature engineering, scalable model training on AWS, and deploying a lightweight inference service.

 ---

 ## 3. Table of Contents